GFERC/Bookmarks/git/useful_commands.md

 ### 10. git add a bunch of files all together
 Use wildcards.
 Git add file presented by whildcards: git add Documents/\*.txt

+### 11. push local branch to remote branch for the 1st time
+ git push --set-upstream origin remoteBranchName